 Start by filling out IRS Form 1040, called the U.S. Individual Tax Return, like you usually do.
 When you reach Line 53, start filling out IRS Form 5695, called Residential Energy Credits.
-(You can view the form here.)
+(You can view the form here, updated to the 2017 version.)
 Write your name and Social Security number at the top.

 Line 1 asks for “Qualified solar electric property costs.”
 This means all the costs involved in installing the solar panels, including the cost of materials.
 Write the total cost in the space for line 1.

 If you also installed solar water heating equipment, small wind energy equipment, or a geothermal heat pump, write the cost of those in lines 2-4.
 For line 5, follow the instructions on the form to “Add lines 1 through 4.”
 (If you only installed solar, you’ll just write the cost of the solar installation again.)
 Follow the instructions on lines 6-7.
 Especially relevant, note the “Caution” warning under 7a.
 As it says, skip the rest of the lines until 12 unless you installed fuel cell property.

 On line 12, enter the credit, if any, you’re carrying over from your 2015 taxes.
 On line 13, if you didn’t install fuel cell property or carry over any credit, you’ll repeat the number from line 6.

 The Tricky Part, Line 14:

 The 30% tax credit for solar isn’t “fully refundable,” unlike Child Tax Credit.
 As a result, you can’t take a credit for more money than what your tax bill would have been without the credit.
 The IRS provides a worksheet for you to calculate how much credit you can take.

 Here’s the worksheet: